weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 The [second iteration](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258) aims to enable promotions between environments.

-This ADR records the major decisions taken during its design.
+This ADR records a couple of decision we think are important:

+- how the promotion solutions looks like end to end.
+- how deployment changes are detected.

 ## Decision

-### Promotions solution
+### How promotions solution looks like end to end

 As [discussed in RFC](../rfcs/0003-pipelines-promotion/README.md) four alternatives were discussed: